torstenboettjer/sandbox/README.md

 The system configuration in the [flake.nix](./flake.nix).
 Flakes are still classified as experimental feature in Nix, a respective flag is appended to `/etc/nix/nix.conf`.
 The github client is used to load the default parameter into the configuration.
 The home configuration is defined with the [home.nix](./home.nix) file.
 Beside the development tools it also sets up direnv and devenv.sh.

-### Shell Configuration
+### Platform Components

-Direnv is used to enable engineers to support multiple development projects effectively.
-One of the complexity driver developing enterprise services is the divergent structure in application development and service operation.
-Development teams are usually organized around solutions to focus on the delivery of business functionality, operation teams are organized around technologies with specialists managing systems.
-Direnv allows operations enigneers to ceate per-project isolated development environments and load secrets for deployment.
+Direnv is a nix based application that enables engineers to support multiple development projects effectively.
+It isolates system configurations their dependencies in a directory and automatically loads and unloads the components, switching from one directory to another.
+This helps to adopt agila processes effectvely, because it addresses one of the complexity driver in developing enterprise services.
+The divergent structure in application development and service operation often leads to massive workload in operation.
+While development teams are organized around solutions to focus on the delivery of business functionality, operation teams are organized around technologies with specialists managing systems.
+Hence, operators required for 24x7 operation have to join multiple SCRUM teams with little time left to fulfill their main tasks.
+Direnv allows operations enigneers to ceate per-project environments that can be employed without their presence.
+Nix knows multiple concepts of defining such environments, the most common are flake.nix files, devenv comes with on devenv.nix files, for more advanced requirements overlays or package.nix should be employed.

 ```sh
 $ direnv allow